Gabriella-Stickney/CSE471Proj1/Project1/Components/Effects.md

+###### The format of your score files:

+###### The actual score file used for your selection:

+**Remove!!
+One page for each component that describes the functioning of that component in detail.
+Indicate ownership of each component and what grading elements are supported.

 effects_test.score is the score file used to demonstrate the effects component.
 AI was used to add some chords towards the end to create a longer piece.
 The effects were completed by Bhaaniu.